glennj/exercism-cli-fish-wrapper/README.md

     - display the posts of the discussion
     - it is necessary to call `mentoring inbox` first
     - options exist to post to the thread, and to end the discussion.
-* `notifications
+* `mentoring overview`
-    - list recent notifications
+    - display your unread notifications, mentoring queue and inbox.

 ### track development